 You already know that partnering with the wrong payment provider can have terrible consequences.
 But no one plans on putting their business in danger, so how do you prevent it from happening?
 One way is by being on the lookout for these warning signs that a potential cannabis payment processor is shady.

-This is one of the most sought-after forms of dispensary payment processing.
-Everyone wants to accept debit or credit card payments for cannabis.
+Credit card processing for marijuana dispensaries is one of the most sought-after forms of payment processing.
+Everyone wants to accept credit card payments for cannabis.
 But the fact of the matter is that the branded card networks do not allow such transactions.
 Offering cannabis credit card processing in your business could put you and your business at risk, with the potential for fines up to $1,000,000 and 30 years in prison, not to mention the fact that these dispensary payment systems regularly go down.
 Read more about the perils of credit cards for cannabis here.

 A personal guarantee is, as the name implies, an individual’s legal promise to repay any debts for a company.
 It gives an extra level of protection to credit issuers, but it can also put your personal assets at risk in the event of business defaults.
 Personal guarantees give access to checking accounts, savings accounts, cars, and real estate.